dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-0-19-0.md

 Please be aware of the following changes in v0.19.0:

-- dbt artifacts have a new schema.
+1. dbt artifacts have a new schema.
 From here on, artifact schemas are officially versioned at **schemas.getdbt.com**.
 Future breaking changes will be limited to minor version releases.
+Some dbt classes, such as the `Result` object, have associated breaking changes.
-- Defer, a beta feature introduced in v0.18.0, has subtly changed to better support the "Slim CI" use case.
+2. Defer, a beta feature introduced in v0.18.0, has subtly changed to better support the "Slim CI" use case.
+3. The `call statement` block returns a structured `AdapterResponse` instead of a string `status`.
+If you previously accessed `statement['status']` within a custom macro or materalization, you should now use `statement[response]`.

 See the docs below for more details.
 We don't expect these to require action in most projects.